Who will be presenting GBBO 2020?

 How to watch Bake Off 2019 from outside the UK

-As per usual, The Great British Bake Off 2019 will be available through regular UK broadcast TV (however you get your TV), airing on Channel 4.
+As per usual, The Great Celebrity Bake Off will be available through regular UK broadcast TV (however you get your TV), airing on Channel 4.

 If you want to watch from outside the UK - such as the US, where you might know it as The Great British Baking Show - then you'll need to use a VPN (virtual private network) like NordVPN so it appears you're device is local if you want to watch along with the UK on the Channel 4 website.
 For more details see our article on watching Bake Off from abroad.

-If you're a budding baker and would like to apply for Bake Off in 2020 then you'll have to hang tight for the applications to open.
+If you're a budding baker and would like to apply for Bake Off, then unfortunately 2020's applications are now closed.
+However, they will most likely reopen for 2021 later on this year.
 Keep an eye out on the official sign-up page.